-- Can be heavy to move without a special welded dolly.
+- It can be heavy to move without a specially welded dolly.
 I’ve had to move mine by dragging.
-I even lined the bottom with PVC, but it is still quite a pull to move it.
+I even lined the bottom with PVC, but moving it is still quite a pull.

-- You can run over chicks (kill or injure them) if you’re not very careful.
+- You can run over chicks and kill or injure them if you’re not careful.